duniter/dubp-rs-libs/CONTRIBUTING.md

 # Contributing

+For any addition of feature or modification of existing feature, please discuss it beforehand via an issue of this repository by tagging one or more maintainers.

 ## Commit Message Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more